juanbkm/donor2019/content/strategy-2030/addressing-remaining-poverty-and-reducing-inequalities.md

 Partnerships have strengthened ADB’s efforts to address not just the income aspect of poverty, but of the many deprivations the poor experience daily.
 In 2019, all 148 cofinanced projects addressed poverty in one form or another.

 Several cofinanced projects explicitly address the non-income dimensions of poverty such as the nine projects that focused on improving access to education and the other nine on health for the marginalized.
 Another 17 cofinanced transport projects will contribute to the poor’s increased access to economic opportunities.
 Not only will they generate jobs during project implementation; the roads, once done, will make employment and markets accessible to the poor.
-2019’s water and other infrastructure projects will also contribute to poverty reduction in many countries in Asia as they help make access to water and sanitation equitable.
+Water and other infrastructure projects in 2019 will also contribute to poverty reduction in many countries in Asia as they help make water and sanitation accessible and affordable.

-### Generating Quality Jobs

-To generate quality jobs in developing member countries, ADB’s S2030 aims to strengthen the business environment while enhancing the financial sector.
-This strategy ensures sustainable development and ensures both worker and businesses, especially small and medium sized enterprises (SME), are empowered and made more productive.

-{{< dr-yt video="ofDO_jRtuF0" align="" title="The Importance of Policy in Alleviating Urban Poverty" cover="cover-yt-importance-of-policy-alleviating-urban-poverty.jpg" >}}

-One project designed to strengthen SMEs is the [Supporting Internationalization of Small and Medium-Sized Enterprises: Linking India and the Greater Mekong Subregion (GMS) Project](https://www.adb.org/projects/53112-001/main#project-overview).
-Cofinanced with the United Kingdom Fund for Asia Regional Trade and Connectivity under the [Regional Cooperation and Integration Financing Partnership Facility](./modalities/regional-cooperation-financing-partnership-facility/), this project aims to encourage cross-border investments among small enterprises in GMS countries and India.
-This will lead to a more vibrant regional trade and stronger SMEs.

 ### Improving Education and Training